возвращает флаги сборки для использования во время сборки пакета (returns build flags to use during package build)

 mmap), the code areas must be compiled as position-

 independent.
-Shared libraries already do this (-fPIC
+Shared libraries already do this (-fPIC), so

 they gain ASLR automatically, but binary .text regions